EthKids/ethkids-contracts/README.md

 # ethkids-contracts
 This repo contains the contracts for the EthKids https://ethkids.io/ protocol.
+In order to deploy to the network, two files in the root folder are required (not included in the repo):
+- .mnemonicRinkeby with the owner's mnemonic for deployment to the Rinkeby network
+- .mnemonicMain registry's owner for Main net

 This is fully open source and non-commercial solution, hence open for ideas, contributions and support!